yytsai171/SHP/README.md

 SHLCP is the most consistently accurate across elicitation budgets;
 SHECP is strongest at small budgets, where its early high exploration rate resembles SHLCP, before its accuracy converges toward SHHCP's as epsilon decays.
-See `scripts/model/personalised_strategies.py` for the exact selection-rule implementation and the paper's Chapter 4 for the full empirical comparison.

 ### Incremental partial-SGD update

-The straightforward way to update a matrix-factorisation model after a cold user reveals a new interaction is to **retrain the entire model** on all warm-user data plus the new observation -- correct, but far too slow to apply after every single interaction across a population of hundreds of thousands of cold users.
+The straightforward way to update a matrix-factorisation model after a cold user reveals a new interaction is to **retrain the entire model** on all warm-user data plus the new observation - correct, but far too slow to apply after every single interaction across a population of hundreds of thousands of cold users.
 This paper instead derives a **partial update**: only the cold user's own parameters and the